-A rewards credit card will generally offer a set number of points per $1 you spend (with some products offering up to 3 points per $1 in selected spend categories).
-By using a frequent flyer credit card on the things you purchase everyday, you can earn a significant number of points and miles.
-Selected credit cards also come with sign on bonus points for new card members.
-Bonus points can help you to earn frequent flyer points quickly.
+A frequent flyer credit card will generally offer a set number of points per $1 you spend (with some products offering up to 3 points per $1 in selected spend categories).
+By using a frequent flyer credit card on the items you purchase everyday, you can earn a significant number of points and miles.
+Some frequent flyer credit card offers also provide a sign on bonus points for new card members.
+Bonus points can help you to rack up frequent flyer points quickly.

-Yes, rewards credit cards often come with other benefits that can help to take the sting out of the annual fee.
-These can include complimentary return flights, travel credits and airport lounge passes.
+Yes, many frequent flyer credit cards come with other benefits that can help to take the sting out of the annual fee.
+These can include complimentary return flights, travel credits and even airport lounge passes.
 A number of frequent flyer credit cards also offer complimentary travel insurance.

 Frequent flyer credit cards can come with valuable benefits, but there are a range of potential downsides to consider before you select a card.
 These include:

 - A high annual card fee.
-Many frequent flyer credit cards come with a high annual fee.
-When comparing credit card offers, consider whether you can use the card benefits and perks to offset the value of the annual fee.
+Many cards come with a high annual fee.
+When comparing frequent flyer credit card offers, consider whether you can use the card benefits and perks to offset the value of the annual fee.
 It is possible to obtain a $0 annual fee credit card.
-However, $0 annual fee credit cards usually include less rewards and a lower point per $1 earn rate when compared with higher tier rewards cards.
+However, $0 annual fee credit cards usually include less rewards and a lower point per $1 earn rate when compared with higher tier frequent flyer credit cards.
 It’s important to note that there can be a range of other fees and charges associated with credit cards.

-Credit card bonus points offers are offered throughout the year.
-Currently, the highest bonus point offer we have covered is 75,000 bonus Velocity points with the American Express Velocity Platinum Credit Card .
-The Champagne Mile does not provide information on all rewards cards and there are higher offers available.
+Credit card bonus point offers are offered throughout the year.
+Currently, the highest bonus point offer we have covered is for 120,000 Qantas Frequent Flyer points.
+The Champagne Mile does not provide information on all rewards cards and there may be higher offers available.

 Yes.
-In Australia, Virgin Australia and Qantas operate c0-brand credit cards through their loyalty schemes, Qantas Frequent Flyer and Velocity Frequent Flyer.
+In Australia, Virgin Australia and Qantas operate co-brand credit cards through their loyalty programs, Qantas Frequent Flyer and Velocity Frequent Flyer.
 With a Qantas Frequent Flyer credit card, points are generally credited directly to your account each month.

 If you’re not yet a member of Qantas Frequent Flyer, you can join for free here.

 Other airline loyalty programs that are popular in Australia include Singapore Airlines Krisflyer and Cathay Pacific Asia Miles.
-There is currently no direct-earning rewards card for Asia Miles in Australia, but points can be transferred across from AMEX Membership Rewards.
+There is currently no frequent flyer credit card for Asia Miles in Australia, but points can be transferred across from AMEX Membership Rewards.

 Yes.
 There are a range of $0 annual fee frequent flyer credit cards available in Australia.
 It’s important to note that, $0 annual fee credit cards usually offer less rewards and card member benefits.
 Generally, these cards also offer a lower point or mile earn rate on day to day spend when compared with higher tier rewards cards that come with annual fees.